Trinidad Huerta

 Trinitario Pascual Francisco Agustín Pedro Miguel María Ruberto Bruno Ventura Huerta Caturla, better known as Trinidad Huerta (born June 8, 1800, in Orihuela, Spain – died June 19, 1874, in Paris, France) was a Spanish guitarist and composer.

 Recognized for his virtuosity on the guitar, he undertook numerous tours throughout the United States and Europe.
-He played concerts for the queens of Spain and Portugal, the queen of England, the king of Belgium, and the king of France.
+He played concerts for the queens of Spain and England, and the kings of Belgium, France and Portugal.
 In some of his concerts, he was accompanied by other notable musicians such as Fernando Sor, Dionisio Aguado, Frédéric Chopin, and Franz Liszt.

-His skill with the guitar earned him the nickname "the Paganini of the guitar."
-He was praised by notable figures such as the writer Victor Hugo and the composer Hector Berlioz, who characterized him as one of the three best musicians of his time.
+His skill with the guitar earned him the nickname "the Paganini of the guitar".
+He was praised by his contemporaries, including writer Victor Hugo and composer Hector Berlioz, who characterized him as one of the three best musicians of his time.

-Life
+Biography

+Early life

-Trinidad Huerta was born on June 8, 1800, in Orihuela, Alicante, to Pedro Huerta y Morales and Francisca Caturla y Maseres, into a well-to-do family.
+Trinidad Huerta was born on June 8, 1800, in Orihuela, Spain, into a well-to-do family of Pedro Huerta y Morales and Francisca Caturla y Maseres.
 He was baptized in the parish of San Salvador in that city, with the names Trinitario, Pascual, Francisco, Agustín, Pedro, Miguel, María, Ruberto, Bruno, and Ventura.

-His paternal grandfather was Juan Huerta y García, the Chief Magistrate of the town of Sueca.
+His paternal grandfather was Juan Huerta y García, the Chief Magistrate of Sueca, Spain.
 His maternal grandfather was a lawyer of the Royal Councils and a familiar of the Holy Office of the Inquisition of Murcia, as well as the Chief Magistrate of Murcia.

 He began his studies at the College of San Pablo in Salamanca, abandoning them at the age of fifteen.

-In 1819, it is believed that he participated in the Pronunciamiento de Riego.
-Some attribute the creation of the Himno de Riego to him, although this fact is improbable.
+In 1819, it is believed that he participated in the Riego Uprising.
+Some attribute to him the creation of the music of the Himno de Riego, although this is disputed.

-He began his career as a guitarist in the early 1820s.
-On April 6, 1823, Huerta's first recorded concert took place at the café La Cruz de Malta.
-There, he presented himself as a "disciple of the celebrated Sor," in reference to the composer and guitarist Fernando Sor.
+He started his career as a guitarist in the early 1820s.
+On April 6, 1823, Huerta's first recorded concert took place at the café La Cruz de Malta, where he presented himself as a "disciple of the celebrated Sor", in reference to the composer and guitarist Fernando Sor.
 He then went to Paris, where he gave at least two concerts under the tutelage of the tenor Manuel García.
-There, he also came into contact with the composer Gioachino Rossini.
+There, he also came into contact with composer Gioachino Rossini.